 Rough Age is a series of interconnected stories about the teenagers of a specific class and grade going through high school together.
 Throughout we see these various characters interact with each other at school and outside of it, their fighting and cheating, their crushes and breakups.
+Radiguès has a tender sensibility to his work, and the characters, although not all are very likable, are all believable.

 It’s easy to see how Radiguès set up Rough Age as minis – each page of comics is a standard 6 panel grid except the last page of the mini, which was a 2 panel stinger where a quick joke or punchline would be delivered.
-The stinger pages are some of the best in the collection, crystalizing stray observances or exposing the foolishness of the characters.
+The stinger pages are some of the best in the collection, crystallizing stray observances or exposing the foolishness of the characters.

 One thing worth noting that I’m not exactly certain how to process: Radiguès’ male characters are all very unique, different faces, head shapes, noses, etc. But all of his female characters have a similar petite olive-eyed beauty.
 I think it’s noteworthy that Radiguès girls have these large expressive eyes when his boys have pin-dots in comparison.